Enforcing naming conventions

 Enforcing naming conventions using fabrics

-When you want to enforce naming conventions for a different scenario than the one above, you cannot use custom attributes.
+If you want to enforce naming conventions for a scenario different from the one above, you cannot use custom attributes.
 Instead, you need to use fabrics and write compile-time code.
 Follow these steps:

-Edit the AmendProject, AmendNamespace or AmendType of this method.
-Open the dance by calling amender.Verify().
+4. Edit the AmendProject, AmendNamespace or AmendType method.
+Start by calling amender.Verify().

 Note

 Unlike DerivedTypesMustRespectNamingConventionAttribute, the naming convention added by the MustRespectNamingConvention is neither inherited nor cross-project.
-If you want the naming convention to apply to several projects, use the techniques described in Adding aspects to many aspects.
+If you want the naming convention to apply to several projects, use the techniques described in Adding aspects to multiple projects.

 Example: Enforcing a naming convention on all types derived from a given system type